mori-b/aioconnectors/README.md

 3.Encryption with authentication
 In this example, the kwarg allow\_ssl\_all is enabled, meaning the communication between server and client if encrypted is not authenticated.
 In case you want to run this example with authentication too, you should set use\_ssl to True and allow\_ssl\_all to False in both server and client ConnectorManager instantiations.
-This works as described in 2., if you run server and client on the same machine.
-In case the server and client run on different machines, you should run the prerequisite command "python3 -m aioconnectors create_certificates" only once, and copy the generated /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.
+If you run server and client on the same machine, this only requires to run the command "python3 -m aioconnectors create\_certificates" beforehand like in 2.
+In case the server and client run on different machines, you should run the prerequisite command "python3 -m aioconnectors create_certificates" only once, and copy the generated directory /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.

 ### Server example